-All drugs and substances bring the risk of side-effects.
+All drugs and substances bring the risk of side effects.
 MDMA is no exception.

-Most of the side-effects of this substance stem from its stimulating effects.
+Most of the side effects of this substance stem from its stimulating effects.
 This includes increased heart rate, excessive sweating, high blood pressure, agitation, and jaw clenching.

 Paired with the drug’s effects on cognition, many MDMA users overexert themselves (dancing for hours on end) and forget to eat food, drink water, or regulate body temperature.
-This can lead users to experience severe side-effects like dehydration or hyperthermia — both of which can have severe consequences.
+This can lead users to experience severe side effects like dehydration or hyperthermia — both of which can have severe consequences.

-The most common side-effects of MDMA include:
+The most common side effects of MDMA include the following: